MicrosoftDocs/OfficeDocs-SharePoint/OneDriveForBusiness/deploy-and-configure-the-sync-client-for-mac.md

 ---
-title: "Configure the new OneDrive sync client on macOS" ms.author: kaarins
+title: "Deploy and configure the new OneDrive sync client for Mac" ms.author: kaarins
 author: kaarins
 manager: pamgreen